wesavetheworld/buddypress-group-chat/readme.txt

-This plugin is used for BuddyPress to add TinyChat to Groups, Group creators can enable this in the admin section, This is instant fullscreen and has YouTube/SoundCloud enabled, This also has Smileys enabled using my JavaScript file as TinyChat have now disabled them by default.
+This plugin is used for BuddyPress to add TinyChat to Groups, Group creators can enable this in the admin section, This is instant fullscreen and has SoundCloud enabled, This also has Smileys enabled using my JavaScript file as TinyChat have now disabled them by default, Tinychat seem to of disabled YouTube from working on external servers.

 == Installation ==